d60/twikit/README.md

 ## Contributing

-I would like to hear your thoughts and suggestions.

-If you have any features you'd like to see added or encounter any issues,
+If you encounter any bugs or issues, please report them on [issues](https://github.com/d60/twikit/issues).

-please let me know in the [issues](https://github.com/d60/twikit/issues) section.

-Additionally, if you find this library useful, I would appreciate it if you would star this repository or share this library⭐!
-Thank you very much!
+Additionally, if you find this library useful, I would appreciate it if you would star this repository or share this library.